j1sk1ss/CordellCompiler/src/lir/peephole/pattern_generator/README.md

 # Summary
-CordellCompiler' peephole optimization bases on patterns.
-These patterns can be produced with special domain-specific programming language `PTRN`.
+CordellCompiler's peephole optimization bases on patterns.
+These patterns can be produced with a special domain-specific programming language `PTRN`.
 The main idea is to implement a complex, easy-to-use tool for a peephole pattern generation.

 # Syntax
 ## Formatting